 To her eternal relief, Ragnok didn't take it as an insult, only a clarification.
 "I and my kind are goblins," he informed her, "just as you and your kind are witches and wizards…though you are also a Metamorphmagus, according to Griphook's Identity Verification."

 "What's a Metamorphmagus?"
 Hope asked flummoxed, stumbling over the word.

-"It's someone who can change their appearance at will, it's a very rare skill," Ragnok told her, "only one other person has that skill…but we are drifting away from the matter at hand."
+"It's someone who can change their appearance at will, it's a very rare skill, but little more than a camouflage," Ragnok told her, "only one other person has that skill…but we are drifting away from the matter at hand."

 If there was a matter at hand, Hope certainly wasn't aware of it.